cary-miller/cary-miller.github.io/_posts/2015-08-15-leaky-abstractions.md

 ### Example 1 (`nfs / cifs`)

 {% highlight bash %}
-mv /mnt/scr1/blah /mnt/scr2/blah # fails
-mv /mnt/scr1/blah /mnt/scr2/blah # used to work
+mv /mnt/scr1/blah /mnt/scr2/blah # fails.  worked before
 {% endhighlight %}

 Why does it fail where it formerly worked?
 Something changed in the way the